Is there a penalty if I fail to file a return or pay tax by the due date?

 The specific due date for tax payment means variously depending on cases:

-− In case where a taxpayer filed a final tax return after the statutory due date of tax return or filed an amended return, the day of that return filling.
+− In the case where a taxpayer filed a tax return after the statutory due date of tax return or filed an amended return, the day on which the return was filed.

-− In case of correction or determination, the day after a month of notification of correction or determination to be issued.
+− In the case of correction or determination, the day on which one month has passed since the day following the day on which a notification of correction or determination is issued.

 2 Additional tax